johnmholmes/PIC16F676_Basic_C-programming_Pickit_3_MPLAB_X_IDE/README.md

 These codes are my way of doing this sort of programming and is my journey into PIC programming in C. They also serve as a great memory aid for me to look back on as I am not as good a remembering how I do some of this stuff over time.
 I am not a proffesional coder just a hobbist who likes to learn new things to keep the brain active in retirement.

 I am using a Windows 10 laptop with MPLAB X IDE version 5.5 and XC8 version 2.36 to do my progrmming and there maybe some differences between other versions of either software.

+#Please be aware that this is an old PIC and Microchip advise using a later designed PIC16F18324 which at some point I may look at covering.